nalsi/Info813/Report_3.md

 In order to determine the modality of the dataset, a scatter plot matrix was plotted below.
-Because of the large number of variables in the dataset, 30 observations are split into 6 groups to compare with each other.
-For the sake of simplicity, only the first group of scatter plot was presented.
+Because of the large number of variables in the dataset, only a part of the scatter plots was presented.
 In sum, there doesn't seem to be strong unimodality in this dataset.

 ![](Report_3_files/figure-markdown_strict/unnamed-chunk-2-1.png)<!-- -->